 There are reports that North Korea is developing a submarine-launched ballistic missile that it may consider more survivable than land-based missiles.
 Given US capabilities to locate and track noisy, older generation submarines, such as those possessed by North Korea, this is not likely to be a prudent investment.

-The most difficult challenge will be cutting across bureaucratic stovepipes and compartments of US intelligence, defense R&D, and military operations to produce a system of systems able to negate North Korea's nukes.
+Much work remains to realize capabilities to negate North Korea’s nukes.
+The most difficult challenge will be cutting across bureaucratic stovepipes and compartments of US intelligence, defense R&D, and military operations to produce a system of systems able to negate North Korea's nukes. to do just that.

 Creating doubt about whether nuclear weapons are effective as a regime shield, or as means to coerce others, may lead to more risk-adverse regime behavior.
 Kim Jong Un may be just a bit more likely to ponder a series of events that end with his being hauled before the International Criminal Court to answer for crimes against humanity.
 It may also open the door for serious negotiations not just on nukes but on the regime's response to international pressures to restore basic human rights to its people.

-John R. Harvey served as principal deputy assistant secretary of defense for nuclear, chemical and biological defense programs from 2009-2013.
+John R. From 2009-2013, Dr. Harvey served as principal deputy assistant secretary of defense for nuclear, chemical and biological defense programs from 2009-2013.